 Project HOPE was founded on the willingness of doctors, nurses and other medical volunteers to travel the globe on a floating hospital ship - the SS HOPE - to provide medical care, health education and humanitarian assistance to people in need.
-While we now operate land-based programs in more than 35 countries, Project HOPE, in a unique partnership with the U.S. Navy, has again returned to sending medical volunteers on board ships around the world to provide medical assistance, health education programs, vaccinations and humanitarian assistance.
+After the SS HOPE was retired in 1974, Project HOPE focused exclusively on land-based global health programs.
+But now, in a unique partnership with the U.S. Navy, Project HOPE has again returned to sending medical volunteers aboard ships around the world to provide medical assistance, health education, vaccinations and humanitarian assistance.

-Since partnering with the U.S. Navy in early 2005 to provide tsunami relief, Project HOPE has participated in more than 20 humanitarian assistance health education missions with the U.S. military sending more than 1,000 HOPE volunteers.
+Since first partnering with the U.S. Navy in early 2005 to provide tsunami relief in Indonesia, Project HOPE has participated in more than 30 humanitarian missions with the U.S. Navy and Air Force sending more than 1,200 HOPE volunteers.
 These missions have: